- All Ages

 Yes, Alexandra Park is wheelchair friendly.

-Alexandra Park has not told us if they are fully pushchair friendly.
+No, Alexandra Park have stated they are not pushchair friendly.

 Alexandra Park has not told us if they are dog friendly.